OLUSEYE (Nigerian- Canadian, b. 1986, London, UK)

-Oluseye has exhibited at the Art Gallery of Ontario (2025), the Art Gallery of Nova Scotia (2025), the Museum of the African Diaspora, San Fransisco (2024), Daniel Faria Gallery, Toronto (2024), Southern Guild Gallery, Cape Town (2023), the Gardiner Museum, Toronto (2023), the Buffalo AKG Art Museum (2022), Museum of Contemporary Art Toronto (2021), and the Agnes Etherington Art Center, Queen’s University, Kingston (2021).
-In 2022, his first public art commission, Black Ark, was installed in Toronto’s Ashbridge’s Bay Park, and in Fall 2024 will embark on a tour of the Maritimes with stops at the Owens Art Gallery, New Brunswick, The Art Gallery of Nova Scotia and the Africville heritage site in Halifax, Nova Scotia.
+He has exhibited at the Art Gallery of Ontario (2025), the Art Gallery of Nova Scotia (2025), the Museum of the African Diaspora, San Fransisco (2024), Daniel Faria Gallery, Toronto (2024), Southern Guild Gallery, Cape Town (2023), the Gardiner Museum, Toronto (2023), the Buffalo AKG Art Museum (2022), and the Museum of Contemporary Art Toronto (2021).
+In 2022, his first public art commission, Black Ark, was installed in Toronto’s Ashbridge’s Bay Park, and in summer 2026, he will inaugurate Toronto’s Lassonde Art Trail with Crown Act, a new immersive public sculpture.

 Photo: Josh Rille